BayBE — A Bayesian Back End for Design of Experiments¶

 (e.g., yield vs cost),

-the ParetoObjective or DesirabilityObjective can be used instead.
+the ParetoObjective or DesirabilityObjective can be used to define how the targets should be balanced.

 For more details, see the